freifunk-darmstadt/android-freifunkfinder/README.md

-Discussion Points
-Functional Requirements as understood by us:
+Functional Requirements:-
 1)	Application shall calculate GPS location of the user.
 2)	Application shall fetch on runtime latest json with list of available freifunkt wifi nodes.
-3)	Application shall efficiently calculate list of relevant wifi nodes. ( Range shall be user configurable or static? )
+3)	Application shall efficiently calculate list of relevant wifi nodes. ( Range shall be user configurable or static - as per the app developer  )
 4)	Application shall have a “Start augmented wifi finder” button on click of which user’s back camera is started.
 5)	Application intelligently senses the direction of camera and displays the available wifi nodes.
-6)	On click of each wifi node, details regarding to that node are displayed( on camera or off camera?)
+6)	On click of each wifi node, details regarding to that node are displayed( on camera or off camera - as per the app developer)

-Doubts:-
+Doubts and clarifications:-
 1)	There is only longitude and latitude information in the Json.
 How to calculate altitude information?
     - nodes not having the altitude param shall be ignored.
 2)	 What is the parameter for wifi strength?